vyun8699/vyun8699/README.md

 # 🔭 Vincent Yunansan, MBA CFA

-I'm a former investment banking and private equity professional with over 7 years of experience who has taken the leap into the world of data science.
+- I'm a former investment banking and private equity professional with over 7 years of experience who has taken the leap into the world of data science.

-I took the Master's in Data Science program at USYD as a career break to explore different problem sets in analytics and machine learning.
+- I recently completed the Master of Data Science program at USYD to explore topics of personal interest, such as automation, analytics, language models, and machine learning.

-I am most interested in building repeatable/scalable solutions to process large amounts of data while maintaining simplicity.
+- I am most interested in building repeatable/scalable solutions to process large amounts of data while maintaining simplicity.

- My latest CV can be accessed here: <a href="assets/Resume_Vincent_Yunansan.pdf"> Curriculum Vitae</a>

-Have any questions?
-Below is my contact information:
+## Curriculum Vitae and Contact Information

+- Curriculum Vitae&ensp;: <a href="assets/Resume_Vincent_Yunansan.pdf"> Link</a>

-- Email &ensp;&ensp;: vincent.yunansan@gmail.com
+- Email address&ensp;&ensp;&ensp;&ensp;: vincent.yunansan@gmail.com
-- Phone &ensp;: +61459961345
 </br>